mgarlabx/python_tutorials/readme.md

 This is an open and free collection of basic tutorials, to help beginners with Python.

-Anyone with basic programming knowledge can learn Python using this tutorials.
+Anyone with basic programming knowledge can learn Python using these tutorials.